 In order to submit work to CUNY Academic Works, you must hold the copyright to the work or have the approval of the copyright holder(s) to submit the work.
 Submitters who deposit works grant to CUNY the non-exclusive right to archive and distribute the work through CUNY Academic Works and any successor initiatives.
 Entering into this agreement does not alter your copyright or other rights you may hold.

-Works that were previously published may be subject to restrictions as to which version of the work may be submitted to CUNY Academic Works, an embargo period, or a publisher’s statement which must be included.
+Works that were previously published may be subject to restrictions regarding which version of the work may be submitted to CUNY Academic Works, an embargo period, or a publisher’s statement which must be included.
 You should check with your publisher to determine the repository policy before submitting the work.
 If you request an embargo period, the metadata record for the work will reside in the repository but the work itself will not be publicly available until the embargo expires.

 The SHERPA/RoMEO website provides a summary of journal publishers' archiving policies, though CUNY has not verified that information.
 Many publishers also provide information on their policies on their own websites.

-If you already signed a publishing contract with a conventional publisher, you should first evaluate the terms of your contract to determine if it allows you to make your work openly accessible and, if so, under what terms.
+If you already signed a publishing contract with a publisher, you should first evaluate the terms of your contract to determine if it allows you to make your work openly accessible and, if so, under what terms.
 If it does not, you may need to work with your publisher to secure permission or regain the right to make your work openly accessible.
 Publishers are often open to work with authors to make their works available in the way the author wants, particularly when a work is no longer profitable to the publisher.

 For more information on how to understand the terms in your existing contract and how to work with your publisher, see the Authors Alliance guide Understanding Rights Reversion: When, Why, and How to Regain Copyright and Make Your Book More Available.